tardate/LittleArduinoProjects/Electronics101/FM/BreadboardTransmitter/README.md

 I suspect the variation may be largely due to the fact that I'm using unusually heavy AWG18 solid-core wire.

+### Performance

+It is surprisingly good!
+With a 165cm AWG30 antenna connected, I can easily walk from one end of the house to the other and pickup a good signal.

 ## Construction

 ![Breadboard](./assets/BreadboardTransmitter_bb.jpg?raw=true)